RyanFilho/4hackers/README.md

 # [4hackers](http://4hackers.org) ![build status](https://travis-ci.org/RyanFilho/4hackers.svg?branch=master)
-For now, just a blog for any people post about tech, contribute on dev and have learn.
+For now, just a blog for any people post about tech, contribute on development and learn.

 Open for ideas, contribution and partnerships.